GOOD HOSPITAL PRACTICE

 An audit can be carried out in order to

-• obtain an initial assessment of a supplier before concluding a contract
+• to obtain an initial assessment of a supplier before concluding a contract;

-• demonstrate that the supplier's QM system fulfils the specified requirements on an ongoing basis and that it has been implemented
+• To prove that a supplier's QM system fulfils and implements the specified requirements on an ongoing basis

-• demonstrate that its own QM system fulfils the specified requirements on an ongoing basis and that it has been implemented.
+• To prove that the company's own QM system fulfils the specified requirements on an ongoing basis and has been implemented.

 The DIN EN ISO 19011 standard lists further aspects that should be considered when defining an audit programme: